aerotron1/ISDB/README.md

 - Without going through all the steps install npm project `npm init -y`.
 - Installed nodemon in the dev enviroment as it's not required in global enviroment during production `npm install --save-dev nodemon`
 - Installed eslint used in two cases, adhere to set standard and how it was violated.
+- Run npm start.

-- Use postman to see the results for example to view the genres ensure to use the token received when logged in.
+- Use postman see to see the results for example to view the genres (see) ensure to use the token received when logged in.
 Under header specify the key: Authorisation and value: jwt [token key].
 This will display the array of genres.

 ## Development Stage